Contrast-Security-OSS/join-the-team/interns.md

 ## The Contrast Internship Experience
-Contrast offers a Silicon Valley like-experience from the 8th floor of the historic Natty Boh brewery in Canton.
+Contrast offers a Silicon Valley like-experience from the 8th floor of the historic [Natty Boh brewery](https://stackoverflow.com/jobs/companies/contrast-security) in Canton, a young budding startup community on the north side of Baltimore, Maryland.
 Interns will feel right at home working side by side with a highly collaborative group of engineering professionals.
 Lunch is provided daily, as are snacks and drinks.
 You will get the chance to experience the fast pace of startup life.

 <a href="2017Interns.png" title="We love to have fun as a team.">
 <img src="2017Interns.png" alt="We love to have fun as a team.">